twbs/bootstrap/docs/utilities/display.md

 ---
 layout: docs
 title: Display property
+description: Quickly and responsively toggle the display value of components and more with our display utilities.
+Includes support for some of the more common values, as well as some extras for controlling display when printing.
 group: utilities
+toc: true
 ---

-Quickly and responsively toggle the `display` value of components and more with our display utilities.
-Includes support for some of the more common values, as well as some extras for controlling `display` when printing.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Common `display` values